Simplicity

 Support and training are at the heart of this project, and our teams will be there to help you, from the start of production, until the first tasting!

 You have already taken the plunge of your farmhouse ice cream and you need something new?
-You want new material from pasteurization as well as turbine for your ice cream business?
+You want new material from pasteurization and turbine for your ice cream business?
 Is investing in solid and durable equipment your priority?

 That turns out well !
 Our machines are renowned for their robustness !
 They will accompany you for years, throughout your projects to make your homemade ice cream ...